Why talk to your patients about clinical trials

 By discussing possible treatment options, a patient can be made aware of and provided with information about participation in a clinical trial.
 A research study titled A quantitative survey of public attitudes towards cancer clinical trials (PDF, 30KB).
 Comis R, Aldige C, Stovall E, Krebs L, Risher P, Taylor H (2000) Coalition of National Cancer Cooperative Groups, Cancer Research Foundation of America, Cancer Leadership Council and Oncology Nursing Society concluded that:

-- Participating patients were more likely to have first learned about clinical trials through a doctor, to have had a doctor explain the pros and cons of participation, and to have found an appropriate trial with the help of their health care provider.
+- Participating patients were more likely to have first learned about clinical trials through a doctor, to have had a doctor explain the pros and cons of participation, and to have found an appropriate trial with the help of their health care professional.

 Providing resources to help your patients make informed decisions about involvement in research promotes understanding of the benefits and risks of participation.